Azure-Samples/cosmos-db-design-patterns/document-versioning/README.md

 }
 ```

 Looking at these documents, though, there is no easy way to tell which of these documents is the current document.
 By using document versioning, add a field to the document to track the version number.
 Update the current document in a `CurrentOrderStatus` container and add the change to the `HistoricalOrderStatus` container.
 While Azure Cosmos DB for NoSQL does not have a document versioning feature, you can build in the handling through an application.
-In [the demo](./code/setup.md), you can see how to implement the document versioning feature with the following components:
+In the two projects here, you can see how to implement the document versioning feature with the following components:

 - A website that allows you to create orders and change the order status.
 The website updates the document version and saves the document to the current status container.
 - A Function App that reads the data for the Azure Cosmos DB change feed and copies the versioned documents to the historical status container